d3plus/d3plus-hierarchy/example/pie-chart.md

 # Pie Chart

-When constructing data to be used with the [Pie](http://d3plus.org/docs/#Pie) class, there must be a unique data point for each pie.
+When constructing data to be used with the [Pie](http://d3plus.org/docs/#Pie) class, there must be a unique data point for each sector.
 Given this data array:

 ```js
 var data = [